Sarah Roemer: Career

-On September 11, 2010, she starred in the independent thriller film Locked In, portraying Emma Sawyer.
+On September 11, 2010, she portrayed Emma Sawyer in the independent thriller film Locked In.
 She also served as an associate producer in the film.
-Roemer portrayed central character Madison Walker in the independent drama Waking Madison, which was released straight-to-DVD on July 12, 2011.
-She also appeared as Kristen in the 2010 independent romantic comedy film The Con Artist.
+Roemer portrayed central character Madison Walker in the independent drama Waking Madison, and as Kristen in the 2010 independent romantic comedy film The Con Artist.
 Later that year, Roemer starred in the NBC drama series The Event, portraying Leila Buchanan.
 The series concluded on May 13, 2011.

 Personal life

 Roemer began dating her Chosen co-star Chad Michael Murray in 2014.
 In January 2015, it was announced that she and Murray had married.
-They have a son born in 2015, and a daughter, born 2017.
+They have three children: a son born in 2015, and two daughters, born in 2017 and 2023.